SDG 12 - Responsible consumption and production

 - European Environment Agency (2016), More from less — material resource efficiency in Europe.
 2015 overview of policies, instruments and targets in 32 countries, EEA report No 10/2016, p.
 38.

-- The European Chemical Industry Council (2016), European Chemical Industry Facts and Figures Report 2017, p.
-5.
+- The European Chemical Industry Council (2020), Facts and Figures of the European Chemical Industry 2020, p.
+12.

-- European Environment Agency (2017), Consumption of hazardous chemicals.
+- European Environment Agency (2019), Consumption of hazardous chemicals.

 - Tietge, U. et al. (2016), From Laboratory to Road — A 2016 update of official and ‘real world‘ fuel consumption and CO2 values for passenger cars in Europe, International Council on Clean Transportation.

 - European Commission (2017), European Commission recommendation 2017/948 of 31 May 2017 on the use of fuel consumption and CO2 emission values type-approved and measured in accordance with the World Harmonised Light Vehicles Test Procedure when making information available for consumers pursuant to Directive 1999/94/EC of the European Parliament and of the Council.